The Complete Guide to Compulsive Skin Picking Disorders

 - Relationships 59

 - Social Disclosures 60

 APPENDIX: TREATMENT PROVIDERS 68

 100% Money Back GuaranteeI’m sure you will benefit from the guide and it will help you stop your picking.
 That’s why I’m offering you this: You will get a full refund on your payment via paypal if the book doesn’t stand up to your expectations.
 Just contact me within 60 days of the purchase with a refund request.
 You will be provided with a full refund.

 I paid for the ebook, but I didn't get it.
 How do I get it?

 You were supposed to get redirected to the download page by paypal.
-However, if you missed that step, just contact me, and I'll send you the PDF as soon as possible.
+However, if you missed that step, just contact me, and I'll immediately send you the download link.